 The development and market deployment of CCU technologies can become one of the major growth areas in Europe’s future low carbon economy by:

-- Offering solutions to reduce the carbon footprint of hard-to-decarbonise sectors such as the energy-intensive process industries (e.g. cement and lime, chemicals, steel and other metals) or transportation (road, air, maritime) ;
+- Offering solutions to decrease net CO2 emissions from hard to abate sectors such as energy-intensive process industries (e.g. cement and lime mortar, chemicals, steel and other metals) and the transport sector.

-- Sequestering CO2 permanently in building materials produced by the carbonation of mineral waste;
+- Creating negative emissions in sequestering CO2 in building materials resulting from the carbonation of mineral waste.

-- Offering an alternative feedstock for the production of chemical building blocks, in replacement of fossil oil and gas;
+- Providing an alternative raw material for the production of chemical building blocks and to replace fossil fuels and gas.

-- Facilitating the storage and transportation of renewable energy, thereby accelerating the transition of EU energy systems.
+- Facilitating the storage and transport of renewable energy, speeding up the transition of energy systems in the EU.